reTHINK-project/dev-msg-node-nomatrix/README.md

 The full documentation of the docker installation is out-of-scope for this document.
 Please refer to [docker](https://docs.docker.com/engine/installation/debian/) for detailled instructions.

-##### 2. Building the docker image
+##### 2.a) Fetching the docker image from [dockerhub](https://hub.docker.com) (recommended).

-> The NoMatrixMN will soon be available as prepared image on [dockerhub](https://hub.docker.com), which will make this build step unneccessary in the future.
+The NoMatrixMN is available as a [pre-built image on dockerhub](https://hub.docker.com/r/rethink/msg-node-nomatrix/).
+It is recommended to fetch the image from there via.

+> docker pull rethink/msg-node-nomatrix

+##### 2.b) Building the docker image
+In case you want to test own modifications you can alternatively also build the image on our own.

 In order to build the NoMatrixMN perform these steps:
 ```
 #cd to dev-msg-node-nomatrix/docker
-docker build -t dev-msg-node-nomatrix .
+docker build -t msg-node-nomatrix .
 ```
 This process will take a while.
 Once it is finished you can check with
 ```